Green Park

-Green Park, officially The Green Park, is one of the Royal Parks of London.
-It is in the southern part – the core part – of the City of Westminster, Central London, but before that zone was extended to the north, to take in Marylebone and Paddington it lay in its north-centre.
-It is north of the gardens and the semi-circular forecourt of Buckingham Palace.
+The Green Park, one of the Royal Parks of London, is in the City of Westminster, Central London.
+Green Park is to the north of the gardens and semi-circular forecourt of Buckingham Palace, across Constitution Hill road.
+The park is in the middle of a near-continuous chain of green spaces in Westminster that includes St James's Park, Hyde Park, and Kensington Gardens.
+To the northwest of Green Park is the district of St James's including, Lancaster House, Clarence House, and St James's Palace.

-First enclosed in the 16th century, it was landscaped in 1820 and is notable among central London parks for having no lakes or buildings, and only minimal flower planting in the form of naturalised narcissus.
+First enclosed in the 17th century by King Charles II, it was landscaped in 1820 and is notable among central London parks for having no lakes or buildings, and only minimal flower planting in the form of naturalised narcissus.

 Description and surroundings

 Green Park covers just over 40 acre between Hyde Park and St. James's Park.
 Together with Kensington Gardens and the gardens of Buckingham Palace, these parks form an almost unbroken stretch of tended green land.
 This combined parkland is mostly bounded on the four cardinal compass points by Horse Guards Parade or adjoining Downing Street (east); the Victoria/Belgravia district (south); Kensington and Notting Hill (west) and St James's, Mayfair and Bayswater (north).

 In contrast with its neighbouring parks, Green Park has no lakes, no buildings, no playgrounds and three, early yet distinctive post-war-era public monuments: